lwilletts/fyre/README.md

 You have two choices here:

-- Symbolically link the scripts PREFIX/bin: `make link`
+- Symbolically link the scripts to PREFIX/bin: `make link`
 - Copy the scripts to PREFIX/bin: `make install`

 I recommend the former as it'll allow you make modifications to the scripts